The upcoming inspirational new adult novel by Anna Daugherty.

 Boldly addressing the issues Christian women face today, Outside of Grace balances real struggles with redemptive themes.

-After a lifetime of losses, Jack keeps his head down, working through college and coasting through life.
-But his nonchalance is threatened when Ava begins slipping under the waves of shame and depression.
-The fight for his best friend will cost him.
-And he can’t do it alone.
+A former athlete, Jack keeps his head down, working through college and coasting through life.
+After losing both his mother and his scholarships, he knows the things you love can disappear at any moment.
+But when his best friend seems to be next, the nonchalance and security he carefully guards are broken.
+Fighting for Ava will mean risking it all, and he can’t do it alone.
 Only God can show them both how far grace can go.

 What inspired you to write this?